lupyuen/lupyuen.github.io/src/ci3.md

     GH_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

-Why ` || echo ""`?
-That's because if the GitHub CLI `gh` fails for any reason, we will build all targets.
+Why "` || echo ""`"?
+That's because if the __GitHub CLI gh__ fails for any reason, we shall build all targets.

 This ensures that our CI Workflow won't get disrupted due to errors in GitHub CLI.

 ## Limit to Simple PRs

-We handle only __Simple PRs__: One Arch Label + One Board Label + One Size Label, like "Arch: risc-v, Board: risc-v, Size: XS".
-If it's not a Simple PR: We build everything.
+We handle only __Simple PRs__: One Arch Label + One Board Label + One Size Label, like _"Arch: risc-v, Board: risc-v, Size: XS"_.

+If it's __Not a Simple PR__: We build everything.
 Like so: [arch.yml](https://github.com/apache/nuttx/blob/master/.github/workflows/arch.yml#L130-L189)

 ```yaml
 # inputs.boards is a JSON Array: ["arm-01", "risc-v-01", "xtensa-01", ...]